-&lt;sup>186 Asian Development Bank (2019) Kyrgyz Republic Country Gender Assessment.
+&lt;sup>187 Asian Development Bank (2019) Kyrgyz Republic Country Gender Assessment.

-2016."
-At the local level, the percentage of women among the heads of ail okmotu (executive bodies in village settlements) has not reached more than 5% of the approximately 500 positions.
+Contrary to the national level there has been "a steady and significant decrease in the number of women elected to local councils through the majority system: 19% in 2004, 17% in 2008, 13% in 2012, and 10% in 2016."
+188 At the local level, the percentage of women among the heads of ail okmotu (executive bodies in village settlements) has not reached more than 5% of the approximately 500 positions.
 Government set a 30% quota for elected women deputies in local councils in 2019 under the amended Law on the Election of Deputies of Local Keneshes.
+189

-430. Reduced political representation translates in fewer women's rights being won.
+Reduced political representation translates in fewer women's rights being won.
 Women are consequently also being paid less for the same work as men.
 There is a critical linkage between having work and being able to earn money, and women's empowerment.
 The strong traditional cultural and social norms, particularly in the rural areas, and the very tight labour market, with too few job opportunities - erode women's empowerment.
 These norms prevent women from engaging in many activities in the labour market because of incompatible working conditions.
 The same norms are also responsible for the fact that jobs are preferentially given to men, rather than to women.